-Your thyroid is an endocrine gland located in your neck.
-It is responsible for releasing hormones that control your metabolism.
-The thyroid gland produces a number of different proteins, including thyroglobulin.
-This protein helps produce the hormones released by the thyroid gland.
+Your thyroid is a gland located in your neck.
+It releases hormones that control your metabolism.
+It produces a number of different proteins, including thyroglobulin.
+Your thyroid uses thyroglobulin to make the active thyroid hormones.

-Your doctor may order the antithyroglobulin antibody test if you have symptoms of a thyroid disorder.
-Symptoms of thyroid disorders include:
+Your doctor may order an antithyroglobulin test if you have symptoms of a thyroid disorder, such as:

 - unexplained weight gain

 Your doctor may also order it if you develop a goiter, a condition that happens when your thyroid gland becomes enlarged.
 They may also order it if they suspect you have an autoimmune disorder, such as Graves’ disease or Hashimoto thyroiditis.
 It can help them check for impaired thyroid function.

 For an antithyroglobulin antibody test, you will need to have a sample of your blood drawn.
 Your doctor will tell you how to prepare.
 They may ask you to avoid eating or drinking anything for several hours beforehand.
 They may also ask you to stop taking certain medications that may interfere with your test results or blood draw.
 For example, they may ask you to avoid taking blood thinners, such as warfarin or even multivitamins.